 Our management has significant requirements for financial reporting and internal control over financial reporting as a public company.
 The process of designing and implementing effective internal control over financial reporting is a continuous effort that requires us to anticipate and react to changes in our business and the economic and regulatory environments and to expend significant resources to maintain internal control over financial reporting that is adequate to satisfy our reporting obligations as a public company.
 If we are unable to establish or maintain appropriate internal control over financial reporting, it could cause us to fail to meet our reporting obligations on a timely basis or result in material misstatements or omissions in our consolidated financial statements, which could harm our operating results.
 In addition, we will be required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on the effectiveness of our internal control over financial reporting.
-This assessment will need to include disclosure of any material weaknesses identified in our internal control over financial reporting.
-Assessing and maintaining internal control over financial reporting may divert management's attention from other matters that are important to our business.
-Our independent registered public accounting firm will be required to attest to the effectiveness of our internal control over financial reporting on an annual basis.
+Assessing and maintaining internal control over financial reporting.
+Assessing and maintaining internal control over financial reporting.
+Assessing and maintaining internal control over financial reporting that effectiveness of our internal control over financial reporting may divert management's attention from other matters that are important to our business.
+Our independent registered public accounting firm will be required to attest to the effectiveness of our internal control over financial reporting may divert management's attention form other matters that are important to surbusiness.
 However, while we remain an emerging growth company, we will not be required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
 If we are not able to complete our initial assessment of our internal control over financial reporting in a timely manner, our independent registered public accounting firm may not be able to attest to the effectiveness of our internal control over financial reporting.

 Matters impacting our internal control over financial reporting may cause us to be unable to report our financial information on a timely basis and thereby subject us to adverse regulatory consequences, including sanctions by the SEC or violations of applicable NYSE listing rules, which may result in a breach of the covenants under existing or future financing arrangements.
-There also could be a negative reaction in the financial markets due to a loss of investor confidence in us and the reliability of our financial statements.
-Confidence in the reliability of our financial statements also could suffer if we and our independent registered public accounting firm continue to report material weaknesses in our internal control over financial reporting.
+There also could be a negative reaction in the financial markets due to a loss of investor confidence in us and the reliability of our financial statements also could suffer if we and our independent registered public accounting firm continue to report material weaknesses in our internal control over financial reporting.
 This could materially adversely affect us and lead to a decline in the market price of our securities.